Thomasm18/drumKit/README.md

 # drumKit
-Everwanted to play the drums, but you didn't have a drumkit?
+Ever wanted to play the drums, but you didn't have a drumkit?
 Well now you can!